 Animals Wildlife Surprising Facts About How Animals Sleep By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
-She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated May 18, 2020 Some animals sleep for hours on end while some animals put half their brains to sleep at a time.
+She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated November 05, 2020 Some animals sleep for hours on end while some animals put half their brains to sleep at a time.
 There are so many ways to catch 40 winks!.
 MaxyM/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species We humans may need our eight hours of sleep a night to keep our brains functioning, but that's not the only duration, or reason, why animals sleep.
 Bats sleep for 20 hours out of the day while giraffes snooze for less than two hours a day.
 And while humans completely conk out, oblivious to the world, other animals like some whales and seals, shut off only portions of their brain at a time, keeping the other half active for such important functions as staying at the surface for breathing.
 The Science Behind Animal Sleep Patterns Why is there such variety in the animal kingdom?
 It's something scientists have been pondering for a long time.
 Is there some universal factor for why animals sleep?
 Paul Shaw, PhD, certainly thinks so. "[S]leep is costly.
 When an animal sleeps it's not taking care of its young, it's not protecting itself, it's not eating, it's not procreating," he said in a 2006 article in the American Psychological Association.
 But it seems that sleep may serve different functions for different animals, which is why there are such wildly different sleep durations and ways of sleeping, depending on the many factors at play for a species.
 How Different Animals Sleep Some female fruit flies only sleep about 70 minutes a day and live just as long as other files even if they're deprived of sleep.
 Some migratory birds can adjust how much sleep they need depending on the season, getting by with much less sleep during migration season than at other times of the year.
 Meanwhile, carnivores have the luxury of sleeping more hours in the day than herbivores, which are generally prey species constantly on the lookout for carnivores.
 And most mammal infants sleep much of the time during their first few weeks and months of life, yet baby dolphins don't sleep at all their first few months.
 This shows that while sleep is important for cognitive function for some species, that may not be why sleep is vital to other species.
 The variety of ways animals sleep is staggering, and researchers are only beginning to make a dent in understanding the inner workings and purpose of sleep among different species.
 Indeed, sleep can be a bit mysterious.